 Washington, DC 20535-0001

-Please help us respond to you in the most helpful way by indicating:
+Please help us respond to you in the most helpful way by including:

-- the internet address of the information you are trying to access, and
+- the internet address of the information you are trying to access

-- your preferred format for an alternative means by which you may want to receive the information—i.e., an electronic format like ASCII, standard or large print—along with your contact information.
+- your preferred format for an alternative way you may want to receive the information—e.g., an electronic format like ASCII, standard or large print

 This website is best viewed using the latest versions of popular web browsers.
-Some of the publications on fbi.gov are in pdf (Portable Document Format).
-To view them you will need the Adobe Acrobat Reader plug-in installed on your computer.
-The reader can be downloaded at no cost from Adobe’s website.
+Some of the publications on fbi.gov are in PDF (Portable Document Format).

 Our goal is to eliminate any barriers people with disabilities may encounter in accessing FBI information or to provide an alternate means of accessing that information.